 Fort Langley is a great place to take the family any time of the year, but especially when they have special events, like their Victoria Day celebrations on the holiday Monday.

 Festivities in Langley include a wonderful parade, community events in the park and activities at the historic fort.
-The event was scheduled for Monday, May 18, in 2020.
-Due to the coronavirus, however, it too has been cancelled.
+The event got cancelled last year.
+2021 details are to be confirmed.

 Check out Fort Langley May Long Weekend for more details.